Nontron knife

 The Nontron knife is a traditional wooden-handled knife manufactured in the village of Nontron in the Dordogne area of southern France, in a tradition said to date back to the 15th century.
 The handle is usually of boxwood.

-Description
+Overview

 Nontron knives are decorated with pokerwork designs based on a distinctive logo, and are now highly prized as a style item.

 The Nontron penknife is similar in appearance to the cheaper and much more widespread Opinel knife, though the blades and handles are more various in shape.

+Manufacture

 Nontron also manufacture a variety of table cutlery, chefs knives, and carving knives.
 Many of these use the traditional boxwood handle but others use more modern materials compatible with dishwashers.